Abortion in Michigan: Judicial history

 Judge Gleicher had previously issued an injunction of the 1931 law in May 2022; the Michigan Court of Appeals later ruled that it only applied to state prosecutors, but not county prosecutors.
 Gleicher's September 2022 decision applies to both sets of prosecutors.

+On June 25, 2024, a Michigan Court of Claims judge suspended Michigan's 24-hour waiting period, informed consent counseling law and ban on advanced practice clinicians performing abortions, stating that the laws were no longer enforceable under 2022 Michigan Proposal 3.